-We have audited the Snowball project released in March 2021 to discover issues and identify potential security vulnerabilities in Snowball Project.
+We have audited the Convergence project released on March 2021 to discover issues and identify potential security vulnerabilities in Convergence Project.
 This process is used to find technical issues and security loopholes which might be found in the smart contract.